LIVVkit/evv4esm/README.md

   Extended Verification and Validation for Earth System Models
 ===============================================================================

-EVE is a python-based toolkit for extended verification and validation of Earth system models (ESMs).
+EVV is a python-based toolkit for extended verification and validation of Earth system models (ESMs).
 Currently, it provide a number test to determine if modifications to an ESM is *climate changing.*